Wilkins089/aws-status-in-slack/README.md

 # AWS status in Slack

-With this script we can listen particular AWS RSS feeds for events, posting them to a Slack channel.
+With this script we can listen to particular AWS RSS feeds for events, posting them to a Slack channel.

 ## Features